nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a student

+1. Adding a student not currently in Vax@NUS
+    1. Prerequisites: Sample data of students and appointments shown in the list.
+    1. Test case: `add A1234567X n/John Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC`

+       Expected: Adds a student (John Doe) to the list.
+Details of the added student is shown in the status message.
+       John Doe's student details appear in the GUI.

+    1. Test case: `add A1234567X n/John Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC`
+        This test case assumes that the test case above was performed first.

+       Expected: No student is added.
+Error details shown in the status message telling user that there already exists a student in Vax@NUS.

+    1. Test case: `add A7654321J n/Betsy Crowe f/ENG p/91119222 e/betsycrowe@example.com a/212 Orchard Road, #18-08 s/unvaccinated m/nose lift surgery in 2012`
+           Expected: Adds a student (Betsy Crowe) to the list.
+Details of the added student is shown in the status message.
+John Doe's student details appear in the GUI.
+           Betsy Crowe's `School Residence` defaults to `DOES NOT LIVE ON CAMPUS`.

+    1. Test case: `add A0241234N n/Jane Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC
+       `
+       Expected: No student is added.
+Error details shown in the status message telling user that the correct `matriculation number` format should be A + 7 digit numeric sequence + alphabet.
+    1. Test case: `add A0241234N n/Jane Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/not vaccinated m/peanut allergy r/RVRC
+       `
+       Expected: No student is added.
+Error details shown in the status message telling user that the `vaccination status` should only be
+       `vaccinated` or `unvaccinated`
+    1. Test case: `add A0241234N n/Jane Doe f/SoC p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC
+       `
+       Expected: No student is added.
+Error details shown in the status message telling user that the `faculty` should only be one of those shown.
+    1. Test case: `add A0241234N n/Jane Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/kent Ridge
+       `
+       Expected: No student is added.
+Error details shown in the status telling user that the `school residence` should only be one of those shown.
+    1. Other incorrect add commands to try: `add`, `add x ...` (where x is not a valid `matriculation number`), `add... f/com r/capt`(where `faculty` and `school residence` are spelt in lowercase)
+       Expected: Similar to previous.

 ### Deleting a student

 1. Deleting a student while all students are being shown